Historiography of World War II: Common themes: heroic liberation from Nazis

-Almost all national narratives of the Second World War—ranging from historiography in liberal democracies to that of Communist dictatorship, fit the same European pattern.
-The French-German historian Etienne Francois has identified the common themes, as paraphrased by Johan Östling:
+Almost all national narratives of the Second World War—ranging from historiography in liberal democracies to that of Communist dictatorship—fit the same European pattern.
+The French-German historian Etienne François has identified the common themes, as paraphrased by Johan Östling:

 Fundamental to them all...was the victory over Nazi Germany.
 In descriptions of the end of the war and the liberation, national unity was often stressed.
 This newly won liberty opened a door to the future and marked the beginning of a new, bright chapter in history.
 A common characteristic in most national narratives was the glorification of the resistance movement, while in countries that had been liberated by foreign troops, domestic efforts tended to be highly praised.
 In addition, the 'heroisation' of the war was another common denominator in the narratives – not only were charismatic victors such as Charles de Gaulle, Winston Churchill and Josip Broz Tito designated as heroes, but also brave partisans and members of the resistance.